Doctor Answers: Where Is Kidney Pain Felt?

 Q: Is kidney pain dull or sharp?

-Dr. Parra answers: Kidney pain can be sharp and acute, especially with stones, or dull and chronic if there is an ongoing condition such as infection or inflammation.
+Dr. Parra answers: Kidney pain can be sharp and acute, especially with kidney stones, or dull and chronic if there is an ongoing condition, such as an infection or inflammation.
 It may radiate to related areas, which can help distinguish kidney pain vs lower back pain.

 Q: Can dehydration cause kidney pain?